atiq-cs/cpp/Win32/Drafts/README.md

 It is collection of a bunch of code segments from various sources.
 Probably the WndProc / WM Messaging is messed up; window doesn't show up!

-It's here coz I don't have time to isolate the useful code segments from this messy source file.
-It is archived here for future use.
+It's here since there's scarcity of time to isolate the useful code segments from this messy source file.
+It is archived here for future references.

 Motley of code related to,
 - Date / time conversion